 Not everyone wants to share the road with bicyclists—no matter what the law states.
-At Stewart J. Guss, Personal Injury Lawyers, we have no problem holding those drivers responsible for their negligence, nor do we have a problem handling reluctant insurance companies.
+At Stewart J. Guss Personal Injury Attorneys, we have no problem holding those drivers responsible for their negligence, nor do we have a problem handling reluctant insurance companies.

 Sadly, some accidents involving bicyclists and reckless drivers result in death.
 If you’ve lost a loved one due to a driver who failed to share the road, contact us to discuss your case.
 Depending upon the circumstances, you may be entitled to compensation from a wrongful death claim.